sudheerapte/popcornserver/doc/README.md

 is suitable for smart embedded devices or for applications that have a limited number of users.
 It has not been designed for web-scale Internet apps that serve thousands of users; for that kind of use, you would probably need to deploy multiple copies of Popcorn.
-See Deployment considerations section at the end.
+See the *Deployment considerations* section at the end.

+By "beautiful", we don't mean visually pleasing (although Popcorn applications could be that, too).
+We mean pleasant to use.

 A good user experience requires the UX designer to have *complete control* over every user interaction.
 Popcorn lets the UX designer define every single pixel of every millisecond of user interaction using HTML5 features.
 If you are a UX designer, popcorn is for you!
-There are no web programmers putting up roadblocks based on programming difficulties or browser compatibilities, or framework limitations.
-As long as your UX goal is logical for the application, then you can make the user interaction work the way you want it.
-The only possible obstacle might be performance-related, for example the response time from the application or the web rendering.
+There are no web programmers putting up roadblocks based on programming difficulties, or browser compatibilities, or framework limitations.
+As long as your vision for the user experience is possible to implement, then you can make it so.
+The only possible obstacle might be performance-related, for example the response time from the application or the web rendering might make something impossible to do.
 You will have to work around that.

 If you are a programmer, Popcorn can free you from GUI concerns entirely.
-All the web UI assets: HTML, images, CSS, SVG, etc., are created by the UX designer.
+All the web UI assets--- HTML, images, CSS, SVG, etc.--- are created by the UX designer.
 Popcorn provides a simple, unambiguous way for you to communicate to the UX designer the UI states of the application.
 You do not need to write any Javascript.